IBF Orders Bivol to Move Forward on Eifert Mandatory Defense

-The IBF has now ordered lineal and unified champion Dmitry Bivol to move forward with the mandatory defense.
+The IBF has now ordered lineal and unified champion Dmitry Bivol to move forward with the mandatory defence.
 A similar order existed last year but was paused after Bivol was granted a medical exception following surgery to address a long-running back issue.
 That exemption has now expired.

 Bivol is coming off a 2025 campaign that included a rematch win over Artur Beterbiev and subsequent surgery, a sequence that left his schedule frozen through the second half of the year.
 With no unification bout available at 175 pounds and no remaining exceptions, the IBF order now carries real weight.